 Fleeing the scene of an accident is illegal in all 50 states.
 If someone is hurt in the accident, fleeing the scene amounts to a felony hit and run.

-The Consequences of Fleeing the Scene of an Accident
+What Are the Consequences of Fleeing the Scene of an Accident?

 What To Do After a Hit and Run Accident